Football great Joe Montana looking to score with marijuana

 Montana in 2017 took part in a $4.1 million investment in Herb, which produces and distributes marijuana-related news and entertainment.

-Montana retired after the 1994 season, playing 13 of his 15 year-career with the San Francisco 49ers who won four Super Bowls with him as starting quarterback.
+Montana retired after the 1994 season, playing 13 years of his 15 year-career with the San Francisco 49ers, which won four Super Bowls with him as starting quarterback.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.